sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

    :alt: Bike Rental Prediction
    :width: 100%

-Calculate Count to datatype double
+Calculate Count to Datatype Double
 -----------------------------------

-It calculates the Cast Count field to datatype double using CastColumnType Node.
+It calculates the cast count field to datatype double using the CastColumnType Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^